Theme

 ParseBench is a document parsing benchmark positioned around AI-agent workflows, with the project focused on whether parsed PDFs preserve enough structure and meaning for reliable downstream use.

 The official repository presents ParseBench as a benchmark for testing how well parsing tools convert PDFs into structured output that AI agents can act on reliably.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is